 Probably, it’s hard to tell.
 LuLaRoe claims to be a ‘Multi Level Marketing’ company.
 MLMs share many qualities with Pyramid Schemes but are a bit different.
 Because they share so many qualities it can be incredibly difficult to tell if the company is a legitimate marketing company or a pyramid scheme.

-The inventory is encouraged to be passed inside members of the structure because inventory purchased from LuLaRo is random (you cannot choose the patterns, sizes, etc).
-Or recruits are encouraged to purchase more in order to get more chances to get the more rare items.
+- Members of LuLaRoe encourage distributors to pass around inventory between themselves.
+Inventory is traded among distributors because inventory purchased from LuLaRo is random (you cannot choose the patterns, sizes, etc).
+Distributors are also encouraged to purchase more in order to get more chances to get the more rare (“unicorn”) items.